ValveSoftware/Proton/README.md

 Search for `won't be supported`.
 A couple of missing packages are normal:
 `opencv`, `oss`.
 More than that may indicate a problem.
 Please see your distro's documentation to acquire the considerable build dependencies for Wine.
+Be aware that the build you make may not run correctly on other machines and distributions.

 ---
 Build Proton